haydenfd/nfl_api_client/docs/data_access.md

 print(offense.get_dataframe())
 ```

-Conversely, you can also chain the above functions.
+You can also chain the above functions.

 ```python
 TeamDepthChart(team_id = 12).get_dataset_by_name("OFFENSE").get_dataframe()
 ```

-The documentation for each endpoint is structured such that it lists all available datasets under that endpoint, and the individual headers/columns/keys in the returned data.

-You can also view all available dataset names inside a container by using `get_all_dataset_names()` on the particular endpoint object.
+To list all available dataset names returned by an endpoint:
-For example,

 ```python
 TeamDepthChart(team_id = 12).get_all_dataset_names()